-The first ever Wilton History Festival brings together Wilton’s local communities, as well as academics and historians, to celebrate the rich history of this beautiful and ancient town.
+The Wilton History Festival brings together Wilton’s local communities, academics, and historians, to celebrate the rich history of this beautiful and ancient town.

 - Guided Walks

 - A Symposium

 All events in the 2019 festival are free unless otherwise stated (please check individual events for any charges).
 Instead of tickets, donations will be invited at each individual event (suggested donation £5/£10), with proceeds going to local charities.
 Please just check the time and location for the event you’d like to attend, and turn up!
 The festival aims to support and include Wilton’s local communities, promote Wilton’s tourism, and support local businesses.

 - Find out more about the festival on our About the Festival page